European Arrest Warrant: Surrender of nationals

 Prior to the adoption of the EAW Framework Decision in 2002, 11 of the then 15 member states – namely Austria, Belgium, Denmark, Finland, France, Germany, Greece, Luxembourg, Portugal, and Sweden — had domestic rules which prevented the extradition of their nationals.
 Although the Nordic EU members – Denmark, Finland, and Sweden – did allow the extradition of their nationals to each other and to other Nordic countries, they refused the extradition of both their nationals and the nationals of other Nordic countries elsewhere.
 In addition seven of the 12 member states which joined between 2004 and 2007 – namely Bulgaria, Cyprus, the Czech Republic, Latvia, Lithuania, Poland, and Slovenia – employed a similar prohibition prior to their accession.

 Under the Framework Decision, member states are precluded from refusing the surrender of their own nationals wanted for the purposes of prosecution, but they may condition the surrender of a requested person on his or her being returned to the issuing state to serve any sentence ultimately imposed.
 The Netherlands which requires issuing states to return both Dutch nationals and permanent residents, also requires issuing states to agree that any sentences imposed will be converted into those applicable under Dutch law using the 1995 Convention on the Transfer of Sentenced Persons.
 This has the effect of re-introducing the double-criminality requirement for Dutch nationals and permanent residents, as the conversion of a sentence imposed in an issuing state could not be converted into a comparable sentence by a Dutch court if the conduct constituting the criminal offence in the issuing state does not constitute a criminal offence in the Netherlands.

 Grounds for refusal to execute warrant

 The EAW Framework Decision sets out the reasons by which the executing judicial authority must or may refuse to surrender a person subject to an arrest warrant.
 Many member states have enacted other reasons by which surrender may be refused which are not referred to in the Framework Decision.
+Some countries also consider the risks of possible human rights violations, such as inadequate conditions of detention or lack of fair trial guarantees in the issuing state.
+In such cases, national courts may refuse to execute the EAW based on the principles of international law and the decisions of the European Court of Human Rights.